phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 3. [noip.com](https://www.noip.com)
 4. [duckdns.org](https://www.duckdns.org)

-Or else if you already own a domain name, you can create a subdomain like `mastodon.yourdomain.com` or `fedi.yourdomain.com` or whatever you like.
+Or else, if you already own a domain name, you can create a subdomain like `mastodon.yourdomain.com` or `fedi.yourdomain.com` or whatever you like.

 Now you need a server to point your domain to.

 You could use any old computer that you have lying around the house, or you could sign up for the [free tier on the Oracle Cloud](https://www.oracle.com/cloud/free/).
 This is what I'm using currently.

 Google Cloud also offers [a free server](https://cloud.google.com/free/docs/free-cloud-features#compute), but they only give you 30GB storage and 1GB of outbound traffic and Mastodon will chew through this pretty quick.
-But you could try [GoToSocial](https://gotosocial.org/) instead, which is a bit more lightweight.
+But you could try [GoToSocial](https://gotosocial.org/), [Pleroma](https://pleroma.social/), or [Akkoma](https://akkoma.social/) instead, which are a bit more lightweight.

 _(If anyone knows any other free-forever tier <abbr title="Virtual Private Server">VPS</abbr>s please [let me know](/about) too.)_